FAQ (Updated for 2020 program hiatus)

 - Where will Atlanta Streets Alive occur?
 What's the reasoning behind this decision?

 For the last few years we have moved our program around the city and organized three to four open streets demonstrations within a year, each taking place on a Sunday in varying months.
-When circumstances allow for a safe open streets experience, our plan for the next iteration of Atlanta Streets Alive is to introduce a higher frequency format with a four-week weekly pilot occurring along the same street.
+When circumstances allow for a safe open streets experience, our plan for the next iteration of Atlanta Streets Alive is to introduce a higher frequency format with a 4 to 5-week pilot occurring along the same street every week.